southworkscom/AI/templates/typescript/samples/sample-skill/functional-tests/README.md

 ## Steps contained in the YAML
 1. Prepare: Clean up resources
 1. Prepare: Use Node 10.16.3
-1. Prepare: Install preview dispatch, luis-apis, botskills
+1. Prepare: Install preview dispatch and botskills
 1. Prepare: Install preview botframework-cli
 1. Prepare: Install yeoman, generator-bot-virtualassistant
 1. Prepare: Create a Skill using the generator